 Using Data to Manage Energy and Comfort

 Besides simply lowering the temperature, Facility Managers and Commissioning Agents can lower energy costs by installing occupancy sensors, using insulation to stop the heated or cooled air from leaking out, and taking advantage of their existing Building Automation System by adding energy management capabilities.

 Collect temperature and humidity trend data – it’s available in your existing systems and, as the old adage goes: you cannot manage what you don’t measure.

 Calculate the inside and outside of the setpoint deadband

-In summer, if spaces are hot, verify that blinds or natural shading is still effective and that proper airflow is being delivered to the space.
+In summer, if spaces are hot, verify that blinds or natural shading is still effective and that proper airflow is being delivered to space.
 If spaces are cold, they are most likely being over-cooled.
-Confirm the pitots have not kinked or become loose and the box is getting a good measurement of the air flow to the space.
+Confirm the pitots have not kinked or become loose and the box is getting a good measurement of the airflow to space.
 Calibrate as needed.

 Compare the ambient room temperature to outdoor temperature

-If the room temperature follows the same arc as the outdoor air temperature, check that the space is getting an appropriate amount of airflow: too little impacts the spaces ability to heat, and too much can overcool the space and force simultaneous heating and cooling at the zone level.
+If the room temperature follows the same arc as the outdoor air temperature, check that space is getting an appropriate amount of airflow: too little impacts the spaces’ ability to heat, and too much can overcool the space and force simultaneous heating and cooling at the zone level.

 Look for rapid changes in temperature

 Cycling of equipment is detrimental to the equipment lifetime and negatively impacts occupant comfort.
-If you are working with a VAV system, this is sign of over-ventilation for both heating and cooling, which can also be caused by too low of a discharge air temperature set point at the parent AHU.
+If you are working with a VAV system, this is sign of over-ventilation for both heating and cooling, which can also be caused by too low a discharge air temperature setpoint at the parent AHU.